kamkow1/yup/README.md

 # yup language

-## currently the yup compiler is being migrated form C++ to Go (see yupcgo/). <br>
+## UPDATE:

-yupcgo will soon be renamed to yupc as it's going to become the main directory for the development of the yup compiler.
+the yup compiler has officially been migrated from
-The C++ version will still be kept around but probably under a different name
+C++ to Go.
+The old C++ version is still kept around at https://github.com/kamkow1/old-cpp-yupc.git but is no longer maintained.

 ## introduction